strawmelonjuice/Cynthia-engine/docs/configuration/published.jsonc.md

 Within a `page` object, you can define the following properties:

+- `id`: The unique identifier of the page.
 - `title`: The title of the page.
 - `description`: A short description of the content of the page.
 - `content`: A content object, see more of this in the [content objects doc](./published.jsonc/object-content.md).